philipturner/alphafold-metal/README.md

 # Day 2

 I did not anticipate how problematic the hard drive consumption would be.
 Today, I had to remove the 100 GB `uniclust30` dataset just to free up room on my Mac, and anticipate needing the full 300 GB of free space soon.
-I don't think this effort to port AlphaFold is particularly worthwhile, because don't currently see a need to work with supermassive proteins.
+I don't think this effort to port AlphaFold is particularly worthwhile, because I don't currently see a need to work with supermassive proteins.
 Perhaps I can buy an external HDD and tackle this effort a few months from now.

 In the meantime, there's lots of work to do regarding hipSYCL and optimizing GROMACS for Apple silicon.